Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/03 Mods - Weapons - New/_Alex/RPG29 Vampire/readme.txt

 -Explanation:
 The mod was so incomplete, it wasn't actually implemented in the game world.

+DLTX conversion.
-DLTX'd item files, merged and fixed text files (also trimmed excessive data from the English text), fixed icon file (ANOTHER UI_ICON_EQUIPMENT!?
-AND MODDED!?), and added trade and stash files.
+Merged and fixed text files (also trimmed excessive data from the English text) Icon file trimmed (ANOTHER UI_ICON_EQUIPMENT!?
+AND MODDED!?).
+Trader distribution
+Added to stash system.

 ----------------------------------------------------------
 -Patches: